 The corners and edges of the lugs seem to be an area that’s commonly prone to damage.
 The below photograph was taken this morning and is indicative of all the lugs.
 It’s hard to say whether it’s the shape and size of the lug, or the compound, but either way they are holding up exceptionally well.

-At new the RTs have 12.8mm of tread.
-Our tyres are due for rotation, and seem to wear more heavily in the rear with the additional load.
+When new the RTs have 12.8mm of tread.
+Our tyres are due for rotation and seem to wear more heavily in the rear with the additional load.
 The fronts currently are sittings at around 10.6mm of tread on the edges and 10.8mm in the centre.
 The rears are sitting around 9.7mm in at the edges and 7.9mm in the centres.

 The extra wear in the centre of the rears is likely due to slightly high pressures.
 We’ve adjusted these, and have begun monitoring tread depth wear to help look after our tyres.